He becomes a monk in all the different creeds of the world

 and save them from falling into erroneous beliefs. – Vimalakirti Sutra

 The masters say that heaven permits no alien intrusion: no fierce assault can penetrate to do it outrage.
-So too the soul that is to know God must be fortified and established, so that nothing can penetrate into her, neither hope nor fear nor joy nor grief nor suffering or anything that could disturb her.
+So too the soul that is to know God must be fortified and established such that nothing can penetrate into her, neither hope nor fear nor joy nor grief nor suffering or anything that could disturb her.
 Heaven is at all points equidistant from Earth; likewise the soul should be equally distant from all earthly things, no nearer to the one than to the other.
-Where the noble soul is, she must maintain an equal distance from all earthly things, from hope, from joy and from sorrow: whatever it is, she must rise above it. — Meister Eckhart (Vol. II, p.
+Where the noble soul is, she must maintain an equal distance from all earthly things, from hope, from joy and from sorrow: whatever it is, she must rise above it. – Meister Eckhart (Vol. II, p.
 167)

 I have read many writings of pagan masters, and of the prophets, and of the Old and New Testaments, and have sought earnestly and with all diligence to discover which is the best and highest virtue whereby a man may chiefly and most firmly join himself to God, and whereby a man may become by grace what God is by nature, and whereby a man may come closest to his image when he was in God, wherein there was no difference between him and God, before God made creatures.
 After a thorough study of these writings I find, as well as my reason can testify or perceive, that only pure detachment surpasses all things, for all virtues have some regard to creatures, but detachment is free of all creatures.